By Paul E. Little

 Jesus frequently referred to "My Father," and his hearers got the full impact of his words.
 We are told, "The Jews tried all the harder to kill him; not only was he breaking the Sabbath, but he was even calling God his own Father, making himself equal with God."3

 On another occasion he said, "I and My Father are One."
-Immediately the Jews wanted to stone him.
+Immediately the religious authorities wanted to stone him.
 He asked them which of his good works caused them to want to kill him.
 They replied, "We are not stoning you for any of these but for blasphemy, because you, a mere man, claim to be God."4

 When a paralyzed man was let down through the roof wanting to be healed by him, Jesus said, "Son, your sins are forgiven you."
 The religious leaders immediately reacted.
 "Why does this fellow talk like that?
 He's blaspheming!
 Who can forgive sins but God alone?"